Dou dizhu: Gameplay

 All players first review and appraise their own cards without showing their cards to the other players.
-Then, players take turns to bid for the landlord position by telling the other players the risk stake they are willing to accept.
+Then, players take turns to bid for the landlord position by telling the other players to choose their stake levels, from one to three.
+If at least one player bid on a level, other players may choose to either pass or bid on a higher level.
+If all three players however chose not to bid any level, the deck is reshuffled.